mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Javascript is an authentic language, core the web.
 Phaser is a professional and enthusiast framework.
 Glitch is a code playground which while used for learning and which was chosen by Mozilla as a replacement tool for the education focused Thimble, is also used by professionals.
 In the early selection of tools the use of a framework based on javascript and web technology is driven by authenticity.

 My work on teach the web for Mozilla was motivated in part in the extensibility of this choice of language which can be compared to block based environments or game specific making tools like game-star mechanics.
+FIND SUPPORT FROM MOZILLA WHITE PAPER - JUSTIFY EFFORT OF JS AS A STARTING LANGUAGE

-I can relate this to previous experiences of learning technology in community settings.
-It evokes in me feelings of agency, motiviation and freedom feeling being part of wide network which opens up diverse pathways. [@blunden_interdisciplinary_2009]
+Learning technology in community settings can engender feelings o  agency and motiviation from part of wide network and the  diverse pathways. [@blunden_interdisciplinary_2009]
+Again we can compare this to Scratch community.

+The use of code playgrounds significantly reduces the load and difficulty for students.
+While, there is no comparative data on this study, I can support this statement through the following observations and support from other research.
+ - setting up a local coding environment is tricky
+ - running a server and connnecting in that way - no go.
+ - having a shared log in - and thus a shared page for projects - making the social projects more  possible

 **The half-baked starting platformer game and supporting resources**